jantomec/CrossSectionTools/README.md

 # CrossSectionTools

-Compute cross section properties for an arbitrary shape in Wolfram Mathematica
+Compute cross section properties for an arbitrary shape in Wolfram Mathematica.

 Currently supports: